Board elections

 Triennial elections

-State and state-integrated school/kura elect their parent and staff representatives to their board every three years, called triennial elections.
+State and state-integrated school/kura elect their parent and staff representatives to their board every 3 years.
+These are called triennial elections.

 Mid-term elections